|Fall 2024 Application Cycle||Thank you for your interest in the Clinical Psychology Program. The application deadline

 Applicants are asked to list an area of interest within the graduate school application.
 Most applicants should select only one area of interest (i.e. Clinical Psychology).
 Occasionally, applicants may feel an interest in two areas of interest and would prefer to receive training that integrates the curricula from two of our six graduate programs.
 Each year, we consider a small number of applicants for admission to a dual-area training program.

 If interested, select Dual Program within the graduate school application and choose two programs of interest.
-Be certain to articulate the rationale within your Statement of Purpose and identify at least one member of both program’s faculty to serve as potential co-mentors.
+Be certain to articulate the rationale within your statement of purpose (likely in your response to one of the first 2 questions in the statement of purpose) and identify at least one member of each program’s faculty to serve as potential co-mentors.
 We strongly recommend you contact both potential co-mentors to discuss the feasibility of your joint training program.
-Finally, be sure to indicate within your Statement of Purpose whether you would like to be considered for admission into a single program of study if you are not selected for a dual-program slot.
+Finally, be sure to indicate within your statement of purpose whether you would like to be considered for admission into a single program of study if you are not selected for a dual-program slot.

 Please note that selecting more than one area of interest will not increase your chances of admission.
 Select this option only if you have a specific interest in dual-program training.

 Future applicants often ask whether they may be able to meet with faculty to learn more about our program and research prior to the interview or application deadline.
 We are unfortunately not able to meet with current or future applicants for this purpose.
 We strongly believe that all applicants should have an equal opportunity to gain admission and do not wish to offer any unfair advantage to applicants who have the resources to travel to our campus.

 We are very excited to help students learn about our program and research, however, and we strongly encourage applicants to contact us via phone or email with questions.